-Algorithm 1: ksample

-Input: a MIP instance

-Output: an optimal solution

-1 preprocess the MIP instance and store it;

-// root-node sampling

-2 for $i = 1,, K$ do

-sample an optimal basis B_i of the (initial) LP relaxation;

-while executing the default root-node cut loop starting from B_i do

-5 collect cutting planes in a local cut pool P_i ;

-6 collect feasible solutions in a local solution pool S_i ;

-// final run

-τ solve the stored MIP instance (without any further preprocessing) by using the

-aggregated pools $P := \bigcup{i=1}^{K} P_i$ and $S := \bigcup{i=1}^{K} S_i$;
+Algorithm 1: ksample Input: a MIP instance Output: an optimal solution 1 preprocess the MIP instance and store it; // root-node sampling, with default cut separators and primal heuristics 2 for $i = 1,, K - 1$ do s ample an optimal basis B_i of the (initial) LP relaxation; 4 while executing the default root-node cut loop starting from B_i do 5 collect cutting planes in a local cut pool P_i ; \mathbf{c} collect feasible solutions in a local solution pool S_i ; // final run 7 solve the stored MIP instance (without any further preprocessing) by using the aggregated pools $P := \bigcup{i=1}^{K-1} P_i$ and $S := \bigcup{i=1}^{K-1} S_i$;

 For multiple reasons discussed in the introduction, there is a tradeoff between stabilization and (improved) performance.
-We use a unique parameter to push for different goals, namely the number of sampled bases K. Roughly speaking, a higher value of K guarantees a more stable behavior, while a small one allows one to exploit variability by getting improved performance.
+We use a unique parameter to push for different goals, namely the number K of root nodes processed (K-1)in sampling, and one in the final run).
+Roughly speaking, a higher value of Kguarantees a more stable behavior, while a small one allows one to exploit variability by getting improved performance.
 The computational setting in which the above simple scheme is used to obtain those somehow competing goals is described in the next section with special emphasis to stability, whereas in Section 5 the performance emphasis is given.